-If you or someone you love has been diagnosed with a physical, communication or cognitive limitation, advancements in assistive technologies can help compensate for limitations you may face.
-Technologies can help someone who is learning to live with a new disability compensate for his or her limitations.
-A new technology may also help someone with a chronic or progressive disabling condition maintain or improve his or her independence.
+If you have been diagnosed with a physical, communication, cognitive, or visual impairment, advancements in assistive technology can help compensate for limitations you may face.
+A new technology may also help you maintain or improve your independence if you have a chronic or progressive disability.
 We’ve found ways to take the advances in modern medical technology and personal, digital connectivity and put them to use for you and your recovery.

 Levels Of Care for Assistive Technology Services